 The Members of the Board serving on the Board of the Company are acting jointly as a governing body of the Company.
 The Board consists of six Members.
-The Annual General Meeting of the Shareholders, held on 28 April 2011, decided to reduce the number of the Board members from seven to six.
-The new wording of the Company's By-laws was registered on 26 May 2011.
 The members of the Board are elected for a term of two years.
 The Chairman/Chairwoman of the Board is elected by the Board from its members for two years.
 The Members of the Board are elected by the General Meeting in accordance with the procedure established by the Law on Companies of the Republic of Lithuania.
 The Board institutes two Committees: Audit and Remuneration.
 Three members of the Board comprise each committee.

 The Board elects and recalls the General Manager, sets his/her remuneration and other conditions of the employment agreement, approves his/her office regulations, induces and applies penalties to him/her.
 The General Manager is the Head of the Company.
 The Head of the Company is a one-man management body of the Company and, within his scope of authority, organizes the day-to-day operation of the Company.
-The Work regulations of the Administration that are approved by the General Manager define the duties and authority of the General Manager and his/her Deputies as well as other officers of the Company in more details.
+The Work regulations of the Company that are approved by the General Manager define the duties and authority of the General Manager and his/her Deputies as well as other officers of the Company in more details.